Bosch IoT Rollouts Documentation

 name==CCU* and updatestatus==pending

-Gives all targets with a name starting with ‘CCU’ and in ‘pending’ state.
+Gives all targets that a name starting with ‘CCU’ and in ‘pending’ state.

 (assignedds.name==‘ECU-DS’ and description==test) or updatestatus!=error

-Gives all targets which are either assigned to ‘ECU-DS’ and have description equals to ‘test’ or which are not in error status.
+Gives all targets that are either assigned to ‘ECU-DS’ and have description equals to ‘test’ or which are not in error status.

 (updatestatus!=In_sync or updatestatus!=error) and name==*SHC1*